 One of the least enticing aspects of new parenthood is diaper duty, and its dreaded companion, diaper rash.

 Luckily for you, mom, diaper rash is highly treatable and usually resolves within days or weeks.
-And don’t be too hard on yourself when it shows up on your baby: WebMD finds that almost every baby will get diaper rash at least once during the first 3 years of life.
+And, don’t be too hard on yourself when it shows up on your baby: nearly every baby will get diaper rash at least once during the first 3 years of life.

 So, here’s your ultimate guide to the world of the diaper rash.